An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Introduction

 However existing approaches usually employ different pre-processing, post-processing and training strategies.
 Such differences lead to their reported results not being fairly reflected by their models' capabilities in recognizing personality traits.
-Meanwhile, very few number of deep learning-based approaches \cite{song2021learning,curto2021dyadformer,shao2021personality} have been proposed to recognize self-reported personality traits, and consequently there is lack of a comprehensive understanding for the capability of existing widely-developed apparent personality recognition approaches and standard deep learning models in recognizing self-reported personality traits.
-In summary, there is no comprehensive study that fairly demonstrates and compares the performances of existing personality computing models and widely-used deep learning models on both apparent personality and self-reported personality recognition (\textbf{Research gap 1}).
-In addition, only a small number of these studies made their code publicly available, which are even built on different platforms, e.g., Keras \cite{moreno2020estimation, helm2020single}, TensorFlow \cite{hayat2019use}, caffe \cite{persemon}, Torch \cite{bi_modal_lstm} and Chainer \cite{2016} (listed in Table \ref{table1}), where some of these codes are incomplete and unimplementable.
+Meanwhile, very few deep learning-based approaches \cite{song2022learning,curto2021dyadformer,shao2021personality,dodd2023framework} have been proposed to recognise self-reported personality traits.
+They infer personality traits from audio \cite{welch2021listeners}, static image \cite{xu2021prediction}, video \cite{hickman2022automated}, or audio-visual clip \cite{salam2022learning} recorded from various scenarios, such as dyadic dialogue, self-evaluating surveys and self-interviews \cite{kassab2023vptd}.
+In summary, there is no comprehensive study that fairly demonstrates and compares the performances of existing audio-visual personality computing models and widely-used deep learning models on both APR and SPR (\textbf{Research gap 1}).
+Moreover, only a small number of them made their codes publicly available, which are even built on different platforms, e.g., Keras \cite{moreno2020estimation, helm2020single}, TensorFlow \cite{hayat2019use}, caffe \cite{persemon}, Torch \cite{bi_modal_lstm}, Matlab \cite{gurpinar2016multimodal,eddine2017personality} and Chainer \cite{2016} (listed in Table \ref{tb:avg_chalearn_10fold}).
+Also, some of these codes are incomplete and unimplementable.
 As a result, it is difficult for other researchers to reproduce or extend most of them \textbf{(Research gap 2)}.